The Red In the Sky Is Ours (1992)

+Gates.
 This is truly a masterpiece of an album, and far surpasses anything the band would go on to release.
-The spirit of Grotesque
+The spirit of

-lives on here, but in much different form.
-This is not typical Swedish Death Metal, at all.
-It is actually much more reminiscent
+Grotesque lives on here, but in much different form.
+This is not typical Swedish death metal, at all.
+It is actually much

-of early Burzum.
-In many aspects, this album possesses a similar feel and the structures are quite more complicated than most
+more reminiscent of early Burzum.
+In many aspects, this album possesses a similar feel and the structures are quite more complicated

-Vikernes.
+of Varg Vikernes.
 It works brilliantly with the hauntingly miserable melodies of this album.
-It sounds much less controlled than on
+It sounds much less controlled

 "The Red In the Sky Is Ours / The Season To Come" starts off furiously with tortured